 Map Source: People Group location: IMB.
 Map geography: ESRI / GMI.
 Map design: Joshua Project.

 |Christian Adherents:||0.01 %|

 |Affinity Bloc:||Sub-Saharan Peoples|

-* Ask the Holy Spirit to soften the hearts of the Kanembu towards Christians so that they will be receptive to the Gospel.
+Ask the Holy Spirit to soften the hearts of the Kanembu towards Christ so that they will be receptive to His teachings.

-* Ask the Lord to raise up strong local churches among the Kanembu.
+Ask the Lord to raise up strong local churches that will plant other churches among the Kanembu.